ggfan/android-vulkan-tutorials/tutorial04_first_window/README.md

 Tutorial 4 - Opening a window
 =============================
-Create and clear a vulkan window to draw
+Create and clear a Vulkan window to draw